October 19, 2016

 EYES: Black with white pupils

 Eventually, Max sent a werewolf companion into the arena.
 He looked older, having many battle scars on his face and body.
 It was obvious the werewolf was a veteran warrior.
 It also seemed that he knew Astor, for just as he was about to transform, he bowed to show the vampire respect.
-Max yelled at his Lusonian in their ancient tongue, and that is when I discovered his name was Talbot.
+Max yelled at his Lusonian in their ancient tongue, and that was when I discovered his name was Talbot.
 He must have known Astor from the days of fighting with the Rathegalias and their army against the evil warlord.
 At least he showed Astor the proper respect he was due, even if he was going to try and slaughter him.
-Then, Astor bowed in return repaying the respect.
-It was a scene that harkened back to an age in Friki where the two species lived peacefully side by side despite their differences.
-I think it made everyone present remember this as well, which led to them not viewing Astor as a murderer or traitor, but as a noble warrior fighting for his life.
+Then, Astor bowed in return, repaying the respect.
+It was a scene that harkened back to an age in Friki, where the two species lived peacefully side by side, despite their differences.
+I think it made everyone present remember this as well, which led to them not viewing Astor as a murderer or traitor, but as a noble warrior, fighting for his life.
 The jeering stopped for a moment, and a calm silence fell over the arena.
 This did not sit well with Max, as he screamed for the battle to begin immediately.
-And with that, the crowd roared once more and the battle commenced.
+And with that, the crowd roared once more, and the battle commenced!

-Then, about 10 minutes in, Astor began capitalizing on the small windows Talbot left him from his constant movement.
-The vampire used what was left of his enhanced abilities and landed sharp punches and kicks inside the werewolf’s guard.
+Then, about ten minutes in, Astor began capitalizing on the small windows Talbot left him from his constant movement.
+The vampire used what was left of his enhanced abilities, and landed sharp punches and kicks inside the werewolf’s guard.
 Talbot was rocked a bit, but I could tell he was not hurt by any one strike.
-From the look of his collection of scars, he had felt much more powerful blows in his lifetime and survived them.
-If Astor was to win, he was going to have to land a whole lot more hits or get lucky with a kill shot.
+From the look of his collection of scars, he had felt much more powerful blows in his lifetime, and survived them.
+If Astor was to win, he was going to have to land a whole lot more hits, or get lucky with a kill shot.
 Unfortunately, with the way Astor was staggering between his quick bursts of movement, either was highly unlikely to happen.

 The werewolf did not take it easy on him.
-Talbot rushed in and tackled Astor, bitting him multiple times on the chest and arms before launching him back towards Max.
+Talbot rushed in and tackled Astor, biting him multiple times on the chest and arms, before launching him back towards Max.
 When Astor landed, his body was motionless.
 Only a few more breaths of life remained in him.
 Max stood and cheered feverishly.
-His enemy’s demise was at hand, and as he reveled in seeing Astor only seconds from death, he pointed to me signaling I was next.
+His enemy’s demise was at hand, and as he reveled in seeing Astor only seconds from death, he pointed to me, signaling I was next.
 I glared back momentarily, but I fixated my sight on my friend.
-I wanted to see the moment he died, for I planned on grabbing his sword and launching it at the werewolf leader before flying away towards Castle Rathegalia.
-Out of respect for Astor though, I waited until his fight, his life, was over.
+I wanted to see the moment he died, for I planned on grabbing his sword, and launching it at the werewolf leader, before flying away towards Castle Rathegalia.
+Out of respect for Astor, I waited until his fight, his life, was over.

-I could not register the fact that Astor was dead, and standing there amidst the silence while looking at the huge white werewolf crouched over my vampire friend’s motionless body made it even harder.
-Though we had only known one another for about 10 days, I felt like I knew him for 10 years.
+I could not register the fact that Astor was dead, and standing there amidst the silence, while looking at the huge white werewolf crouched over my vampire friend’s motionless body, made it even harder.
+Though we had only known one another forabout ten days, I felt like I knew him for ten years.
 We were alike on so many levels, and continued to strengthen our bond during our travels.
 I like to think that everything happens for a reason, but in that moment I could not fathom why my friend had to die.
-A part of me believes the Lusonians thought the same thing as well, for when it was all over nobody made a sound.
+A part of me believes the Lusonians thought the same thing as well, for when it was all over, nobody made a sound.
 Not even Max.
 He was extremely relieved his vampire enemy was dead, but he did not cheer.
-Instead, he looked at me and told Talbot to finish me next.
+Instead, he looked at me, and told Talbot to finish me next.